teqnology/alfresco-header-share/README.md

 # Source code documentation

-In order to change the color scheme just go to your share web app folder (eg. `tomcat/webapps/share`) and navigate to `css/header`.
+In order to change the colour scheme just go to your share web app folder (eg. `tomcat/webapps/share`) and navigate to `css/header`.
 You can either create a new `header.css` file and override the current color scheme.
 The complete css source is:

 `share/css/header/header.css`: